larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 The Trust also holds regular meetings, and publishes their minutes
 {{MINUTES}}.
-In order to further increase transparency, the Trust should consider anouncing the meetings to the public, and letting observers join.
+In order to further increase transparency, the Trust should consider announcing the meetings to the public, and letting observers join.